-China's investment in the U.S. and around the world as a whole set more records in 2012.
+China's investment in the U.S. and around the world saw moderate growth in the first half of 2013.
 The China Global Investment Tracker created by The Heritage Foundation is the only publicly available, comprehensive dataset of large Chinese investments and contracts worldwide (excluding bonds).
-Details are available on over 750 attempted transactions -- failed and successful – valued at more than $100 million in all industries, including energy, mining, transportation and finance.
+Details are available on over 900 attempted transactions -- failed and successful – valued at more than $100 million in all industries, including energy, mining, transportation and finance.

 For more information on the growing Chinese investments